gasperphoenix/FritzBox/README.md

 ## Using the distribution files
 First you need to download a source distribution file from ...

 Afterwards you can easily install it on your environment by invoking the following command.
-As the packet name may differ, please adapt it before executing the command.
+As the package name may differ, please adapt it before executing the command.
 ```bash
 sudo pip3 install fritzbox-0.1.tar.gz
 ```

-Once successfully installed you can use the packet inside your scripts.
+Once successfully installed you can use the package inside your scripts.
 Please find an example below.
 ```python
 from fritzbox.FBHomeAuto import FBHomeAuto